Samsung Galaxy Note 8 Poised For September Debut, May Cost $900

 According to the report, the Galaxy Note 8 could debut in September and be available to customers by the second week itself.
 Venture Beat claims that the news was leaked by a person who was briefed about the South Korean company’s plan.

-If this is true, it may mean that the Galaxy Note 8 will directly compete with Apple’s flagship handset – the much-awaited iPhone 8 – which many analysts believe will also be available by September end.
-Whether or not releasing the Galaxy Note 8 will eventually release at the same time as the iPhone 8 remains to be seen.

-If this is true, it may mean that the Galaxy Note 8 will directly compete with Apple’s flagship handset – the much-awaited iPhone 8 – which many analysts believe will also be available by September end.
+If this is true, it may mean that the Galaxy Note 8 will directly compete with Apple’s flagship handset – the much-awaited iPhone 8 – which many analysts believe will also be available by end of September.
 Whether or not releasing the Galaxy Note 8 will eventually release at the same time as the iPhone 8 remains to be seen.

 How Much Will The Galaxy Note 8 Cost?